cowkhan/Git-ing-started-with-alex/readme.md

 What the heck is happening to this sublime now!? hahaha! i really love this git now

 hahaha! modifying this thing!

+I want to try out some SSH key on git.